AuReMe/esmecata/README.md

 `esmecata_gseapy gseapy_enrichr -f esmecata_annotation_output_folder -o output_folder --grouping selected --taxa-list manually_selected_groups.tsv`

+Additional arguments can be given to use gseapy or orsum options such as:

+- `--gseapyCutOff` to set adjusted p-value cut-off for gseapy enrichr term (by default it is 0.05).
+- `--orsumMinTermSize` to set the MinTermSize of orsum (the minimum size of the terms to be processed.).

 ## EsMeCaTa create_db

 Create precomputed database from esmecata output folders or merge already present precomputed databases.